FAIMS/FAIMS3/api/doc/DATABASE.md

 Database referenced in `directory` as `people_db`.

-Used to store records of users with the username as the record `_id`.
+Used to store records of users with the email as the record `_id`.

 ### `projects`